Chart Color Schemes

 Wellington faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Wellington has a network of 9 schools educating approximately 1,146 students, comprising 6 primary, 1 secondary, and 2 K-12 schools.
-School places per 100 residents are 12.5, lower than the regional average of 16.2, indicating some students may attend schools in nearby areas.
+Wellington has a robust network of 9 schools educating approximately 1,146 students, with varied educational conditions across the area.
+The schools include 6 primary, 1 secondary, and 2 K-12 institutions.
+School places per 100 residents are 12.5, below the regional average of 16.2, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education